postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_mysql/api_builder_node_and_mysql.md

 2. Set `complete` to "true", and uncheck the `task` field.
 This will update the database entry as completed.
 3. Select **Send**.

-The server makes the change, then queries the database for the item and returns the whole item to confirm the update.
+The server makes the change, then queries the database for the item and returns it to confirm the update.

 ![PUT results](./assets/put_results.png)